pantheon-systems/edge-integrations-wordpress-sdk/docs/interest.md

 #### Parameters

 _(array)_ Data to pass to the HeaderData class.
-If an empty arrat is passed, `get_interest` will return all Interest data.
+If an empty array is passed, `get_interest` will return all Interest data.

 #### Return